Public Health Topics

 • Cannabis refers to all products derived from the cannabis plant, while the word marijuana refers specifically to parts or products from the plant that contain substantial amounts (more than 0.3%) of the mind-altering chemical tetrahydrocannabinol (THC) (National Center for Complementary and Integrative Health, 2019)

-• Marijuana is the most commonly used federally illegal drug in the United States, with an estimated 48.2 million users in 2019 (CDC, 2021)
+• Marijuana is the most commonly used federally illegal drug in the United States (CDC, 2024)

 • On average, THC concentration in cannabis products has increased 3-fold between 1995 and 2014, from 4% to 12% (U.S. Department of Health & Human Services, 2019)